openstack/manila/doc/source/devref/hpe_3par_driver.rst

   documents.
 * If this is not specified, the default is `manual`.

-The following HP 3PAR extra-specs are used when creating NFS shares:
+The following HPE 3PAR extra-specs are used when creating NFS shares:

-- `hp3par:nfs_options` = Comma separated list of NFS export options
+- `hpe3par:nfs_options` = Comma separated list of NFS export options

 The NFS export options have the following limitations:

   * `ro` and `rw` are not allowed (Manila will determine the read-only option)
-  * `no_subtree_check` and `fsid` are not allowed per HP 3PAR CLI support
+  * `no_subtree_check` and `fsid` are not allowed per HPE 3PAR CLI support
-  * `(in)secure` and `(no_)root_squash` are not allowed because the HP 3PAR
+  * `(in)secure` and `(no_)root_squash` are not allowed because the HPE 3PAR
     driver controls those settings

-All other NFS options are forwarded to the HP 3PAR as part of share creation.
+All other NFS options are forwarded to the HPE 3PAR as part of share creation.
-The HP 3PAR will do additional validation at share creation time.
-Refer to HP 3PAR CLI help for more details.
+The HPE 3PAR will do additional validation at share creation time.
+Refer to HPE 3PAR CLI help for more details.

-The :mod:`manila.share.drivers.hp.hp_3par_driver` Module
+The :mod:`manila.share.drivers.hpe.hpe_3par_driver` Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. automodule:: manila.share.drivers.hp.hp_3par_driver
+.. automodule:: manila.share.drivers.hpe.hpe_3par_driver
     :noindex:
     :members:
     :undoc-members: